Body

 Non-Profit Status

-• An organization is not considered a non-profit by the IRS unless they apply and are granted such status.
+• The IRS does not consider an organization a non-profit unless they apply and are granted such status.

 • The IRS has established eligibility criteria for varying kinds of non-profit organizations.

-• Student orgs cannot promise a tax benefit for donations unless they are a registered non-profit with the IRS.
+• Student organizations cannot promise tax benefits for donations unless they are registered non-profits with the IRS.

 • For more information regarding non-profit status, visit IRS Charities and Nonprofits.